How to Start an LLC in Idaho (2025 Guide)

 FAQ: Nominating a Registered Agent

-Yes.
-When it comes to choosing your LLC’s registered agent, you can either take on this role yourself, appoint another member of your LLC, work alongside a business attorney, or hire a professional registered agent service (recommended).
+Yes, you can serve as your LLC’s registered agent.
+You can also choose to appoint another member of your LLC, work alongside a business attorney, or hire a professional registered agent service (recommended).

 Read more about being your own registered agent.